 Understanding the learners’ needs and strengths involves determining two things: the content of the strengths and needs, which tells us what the learners are confident with and what must be taught, and the type of need which determines their relative priority.

-Depending on our perspective, and on factors such as the school’s curriculum and the syllabus of the class, we can conceptualise the content of the learners’ needs in various ways.
-In the LRM practicum, participants are expected to find which frames of reference are more helpful for understanding how their classroom works, and use the focusing questions to identify the learners’ strengths and needs.
+Depending on our perspective, and on factors such as the school’s curriculum and the syllabus of the class, we can conceptualise the content of the learners’ strengths and needs in various ways.
+What I encourage users of the framework to do is to find which frames of reference are more helpful for understanding how their classroom works, and use the focusing questions to identify the learners’ strengths and needs.

 If we take a communicative perspective (Canale & Swain, 1980), strengths and needs are defined as a function of how effectively, appropriately, and confidently learners can communicate.
 Some of the things we need to find out are: